Shop Zoma Memory

 We’ll ship the Zoma Mattress for free anywhere within the continental states.
 And if you wish to return the mattress, we’ll have you donate it to a local charity on our behalf.

 Lasts A Decade Or More

 Our warranty backs your mattress for a full decade.
-If it sags beyond ¾ of an inch during your first 10 years of ownership, we will repair or replace your mattress.
+If it sags beyond 1.5 inches during your first 10 years of ownership, we will repair or replace your mattress.